AliceO2Group/AliceO2/README.md

 ### Generating the doxygen documentation

-If the flage -DBUILD_DOXYGEN=ON  is set when calling cmake, the doxygen documentation will be generated when calling make.
-The generated html files can then be found in "build_o2/doxygen/doc/html"
+To automatically generate documentation for the AliceO2 project using Doxygen, set the flag -DBUILD_DOXYGEN=ON when calling cmake; the doxygen documentation will then be generated when calling make.
+The generated html files can be found in the "doxygen/doc/html" subdirectory of the build directory.

 Doxygen documantation is also available online [here](http://aliceo2group.github.io/AliceO2/)